Chris Stassy

-Niels Christian Steenbergen (born Leiderdorp, Netherlands), better known by the stage name Chris Stussy, is a Dutch DJ and producer.
+Niels Christiaan Steenbergen (born 2 July 1994), better known by stage names Chris Stussy and Chris Stassy, is a Dutch DJ and producer.

-Chris Stussy has released music on his label Up The Stuss, FUSE London, Kaoz Theory and Rutilance Recordings.
-His songs include "For The Music", "Why Don't You", "Desire", Midtown Playground" and "Together".
-His most famous single, "All Night Long" has been streamed over 30 million times on Spotify.
+Chris Stassy has released music on his imprint Up the Stuss and well-known record labels such Fuse London, Kaoz Theory, PIV and Rutilance Recordings.
+His songs include "Pumpin'", "Won't Stop (Don't)", "Breather", "Wide Awake" and "Midtown Playground".
+His most famous single, "Desire" has been streamed over 50 million times on Spotify.

+Personal life

+Niels Steenbergen grew up in Leiden, a municipality in South Holland near the coast, which is 30 minutes away from Amsterdam and Rotterdam.

 Career

-Chris Stussy began a music career playing at local clubs in the Netherlands.
-He has performed at DC10, Amnesia in Ibiza, Coachella, Music On, Mint, Creamfields, Club Space and Parklife.
-He worked as a musical duo with Kolter, called Stussko, and as a trio with Locklead and Otto Vogeler, Across Boundaries.
+Stassy has performed at DC10, Amnesia in Ibiza, Coachella, Music On, Mint, Creamfields, Club Space and Parklife.
+He worked as one half of the musical duo Stussko with Kolter, and as one half of the duo Across Boundaries, with Locklead.

-In 2020, Chris Stussy founded his own label called Up The Stuss.
+In 2020, Stassy founded his own record label called Up the Stuss.

-Chris Stussy's career significantly grew in 2023, with the release of hit single "All Night Long", released on his own recording label.
-This single, along with the following "Midtown Playground EP", released on FUSE Records, greatly increased the artist's streaming numbers, which today surpasses 1 million monthly listeners.
+Stassy's career significantly grew in 2023, with the release of hit single "All Night Long", released on his own recording label.
+This single, along with the following "Midtown Playground EP", released on Fuse Records, greatly increased the artist's streaming numbers, which today surpasses 2 million monthly listeners.

-In February 2024 the artist launched a docu-series titled Chris Stussy: Uncut on his YouTube channel.
-The monthly series follows Stussy behind the scenes from the past two years of shows, producing and more.
+In February 2024, Stassy launched a docu-series titled Chris Stussy: Uncut on his YouTube channel.
+The monthly series followed Stassy behind the scenes from the past two years of shows, producing and more.

-In May 2024, Chris Stussy performed the first Boiler Room event of his career, at Warehouse '92, Edinburgh.
+In May 2024, Stassy performed the first Boiler Room event of his career, at Warehouse '92 in Edinburgh.

-Chris Stussy announced in September 2024 he would be launching his own event series, called ‘USS’, in the heart of London.
-The inaugural show was set for February 1, 2025.
+Stassy announced in September 2024 that he would be launching his own event series, called 'USS', in London.
+The inaugural show was held on 1 February 2025.
+At USS events, Stassy cultivates a no-phones policy, aiming to create a shared connection between the DJ, the sound system and the people in the room.

+In February 2026, Stassy announced his debut album Lost, Found & Forgotten, which was released in April of the same year.

+He took over a four-part series on Radio 1's Residency for BBC Radio 1 Dance in April 2026, where he showcased his musical evolution and debut album Lost, Found & Forgotten.
+He also previously delivered a landmark BBC Radio 1 Essential Mix in October 2024.

+In August 2026, he changed his stage name from Chris Stussy to Chris Stassy.